xavierchia/xavierchia.github.io/help.md

 I definitely would've been happy to pay for someone's time but it feels kind of weird to just offer this out of the blue.

 So this micro consulting offer is really just something I wished had existed when I started my journey.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I really like this!
+As <a href="https://twitter.com/jakobgreenfeld?ref_src=twsrc%5Etfw">@jakobgreenfeld</a> says it&#39;s more about connecting than revenue and counter-intuitively makes is easier for people to ask questions because there&#39;s a structure and clear expectations around doing so. <a href="https://t.co/LDD3tFCMnO">https://t.co/LDD3tFCMnO</a></p>&mdash; Cathy Raffaele 🍏 🥔 (@cathyraffaele) <a href="https://twitter.com/cathyraffaele/status/1578255521483669507?ref_src=twsrc%5Etfw">October 7, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Fine Print